veracity/veracity-documentation/sections/vap/admin-tab/overview.md

 </figure>

 ## To edit a resource from Home
-As a Data Admin, you can now edit a report or entity.
+As a System, Report or Data Admin, you can now edit a report or entity.
 To do it, on the **Home** page, select a report or entity you want to edit.
 1. In the top right corner of the page, select **Edit**.
 2. Select either **Edit Entity** or **Edit Report**.
 This will open the current entity or report.
 <figure>